team4kira/Domain-Setup-GoDaddy/README.md

 - `185.199.110.153`
 - `185.199.111.153`

-These IPs are published by GitHub for GitHub Pages and are not unique per account or repository.[1]
+These IPs are published by GitHub for GitHub Pages and are not unique per account or repository.

 ### Add the www CNAME record